Jurisprudence Examination Information

 The Jurisprudence Examination (JE) is based on legislation contained in federal and provincial acts, their regulations, bylaws and published College Professional Practice Policies that pertain to pharmacy operations and registrant (pharmacist or pharmacy technician) responsibilities in the practice of pharmacy.
 Successful completion of the JE is required to register as a Pharmacist or Pharmacy Technician in British Columbia.

-The exam is held three times a year in February, June, and October.
-Registration opens approximately two months prior to the date of the exam.
+The exam is held three times a year in early February, early June, and end of October.
+Registration opens around one to two months prior to the date of the exam.
+Exam information will be updated below as soon as the exam date and all exam locations are confirmed.

 All applicants must read and adhere to Registration Committee Policy-3 “Jurisprudence Examination”.